arialdomartini/arch-board/Structure.md

 -----------------

   - The principal and distinguished members of Gilt Tech constitute the permanent members of the architecture board.
-  - One member of the board will be the Chair.
-The chair is elected on a 12 month term.
+  - One member of the board will serve as Chair.
+The chair is elected to a one-year term.
   - Attendance at board meetings is voluntary, however each department should be represented by at least one member.
-  - In order to ensure departmental representation, the board may appoint additional members to one-year terms.
+  - In order to ensure departmental representation, the chair may appoint additional members to one-year terms, subject to BDFL approval.
   - Expect 25% of time devoted to arch board.
 All board members continue to serve as first class team members as their primary role.
   - Tech exec and team management will encourage teams to actively plan time for architecture into all ongoing work.
   - The board reports to SVP Engineering.